-The typical kopitiam menu that persists until today shows the fusion between the Hainanese people's cooking skills and the style they had to adopt for their British employers: chicken chop with green peas and brown sauce, toast with butter and coconut jam, and roasted coffee sweetened with condensed milk.
+The menu persists until today, showing the fusion between the Hainanese people's cooking skills and the style they had to adopt for their British employers: chicken chop with green peas and brown sauce, toast with butter and coconut jam, and roasted coffee sweetened with condensed milk.

 The affordable food and social concept were so successful that kopitiams could be found in nearly every corner of Malaysia by the 1960s

 And until today, most kopitiams are still run by families of Hainanese descent, with businesses being handed down from father to son.